 - Overall improved efficiency

-3) RPO partnership is transactional and does not focus on quality.
+3) RPO partnership is transactional and does not focus on quality

-Unlike staffing agencies, which are entirely transactional, RPO partners track qualitative metrics such as hiring manager satisfaction, Quality of Hire and candidate experience.
+Unlike staffing agencies, which are entirely transactional, RPO partners track qualitative metrics such as hiring manager satisfaction, quality of hire, and candidate experience.
 They also provide frequent and consistent reports on these metrics.
 Cielo Healthcare, for instance, regularly helps organizations achieve 96% new-hire satisfaction while still reducing recruitment costs.

-4) RPO leads to a lack of control and transparency.
+4) RPO leads to a lack of control and transparency

-5) RPO partnerships require “all or nothing.”
+5) RPO partnerships require “all or nothing”

-6) RPO providers’ solutions are reactionary.
+6) RPO providers’ solutions are reactionary

 Taking a proactive approach should be at the core of any RPO partnership.
 Yes, the immediate hiring needs will be filled, but RPO partners also work to build talent pipelines and talent communities to ensure that organizations are prepared for the future, addressing situations before they become emergencies.
 They support your organization’s specific needs, including quantifying the skills required, interpreting metrics and creating a talent plan for today and in the future.

-7) RPO partnership dilutes culture and employer brand.
+7) RPO partnership dilutes culture and employer brand

-8) Candidate and applicant experiences are not priorities for RPO providers.
+8) Candidate and applicant experiences are not priorities for RPO providers

 Research shows that while most candidates and applicants expect to have some communication with the organization – regardless of intent to hire – not many are actually contacted.
 In other words, they fall into the proverbial candidate black hole.
 This damages employer brand, and possibly consumer brand as well, since organizations need to think of candidates as customers.
-RPO providers know this, and candidate experience is a major priority in the partnership.
+RPO partners know this, and candidate experience is a major priority in the partnership.
 Dedicated recruitment teams act as a central contact point for all candidates, and manage the gap between an accepted offer and the candidate’s first day of work.

-9) RPO means an organization can now be “hands-off” about talent acquisition.
+9) RPO means an organization can now be “hands-off” about talent acquisition

 Simply entering into an RPO partnership will not magically make all your recruiting challenges vanish.
 Dedicated recruitment teams do expand an organization’s ability to source, attract and recruit top talent, but the real success comes when both parties work together to improve processes and fix other problem areas.
-It begins with the organization and RPO provider identifying the root of the talent acquisition issues, then using the RPO provider’s cutting-edge technologies, expertise and resources to make the necessary changes.
+It begins with the organization and RPO provider identifying the root of the talent acquisition issues, then using the RPO partner’s cutting-edge technologies, expertise and resources to make the necessary changes.

 Now that you know the truth about RPO, learn more about how it can help your organization achieve transformational results.
 Check out “10 Reasons to Outsource Recruitment” and “Creating the Business Case for RPO.”